 2. Solar Panel

 Another power source to help you cook, turn on a light, and charge your important camper gadgets is a good solar panel.
-We strongly recommend getting a solar panel, especially if you are a full-time RVer and plan to boondock often.
+We strongly recommend getting a solar panel, especially if you are a full-time RVer and want to stock up on your boondocking must haves.

 Solar panels will work, as long as there’s sunshine.
 In situations when there ISN’T sun, you may need to depend on the first thing on this list, a generator.

-If you plan to RV full-time and need to work online while in your RV, then I highly recommend investing in a WeBoost to help you get a better cell signal.
+If you plan to RV full-time and need to work online while in your RV, then I highly recommend investing in a WeBoost to help you get a better cell signal and internet.

 Many of the great boondocking locations are out in nature, away from major cities and interstates where the cell signal is the strongest.
 This is when having a booster is very beneficial.